Country of Origin Labeling (COOL): An Overview

 The requirements for listing the country of origin for beef and pork products were specifically outlined in the COOL law.
 The requirements have since been altered and repealed through the evolution of the proposed regulations and litigation with the WTO.
 The original regulations provided that if the product had not undergone a substantial transformation in the United States, its country of origin was the country declared to the U.S. Customs and Border Protection.
 7 C.F.R. § 60.200(f).
 However, if the product underwent a substantial transformation in the United States, the product must have been labeled as “product from [the country it was imported from] and processed in the U.S.” or “Product of Country X and the United States.”
 7 C.F.R. § 60.200(g)(2).
 If commodities were sold together, with only a part of a commodity undergoing a substantial transformation in the United States, all the countries of origin had to be disclosed.
 7 C.F.R. § 60.200(h).
 Similarly, commodities that had different countries of origin and/or methods of production could still be sold together, so long as all the countries and methods were listed, pursuant to 7 C.F.R. § 60.300(d).

-In December of 2008, Canada brought suit, and was joined shortly after by Mexico, against the United States’ COOL requirements for beef and pork.
-In November 2011, the WTO panel found that the COOL requirements were inconsistent with the United States’ obligations under the WTO Agreement on Technical Barriers to Trade (TBT).
+In December 2008, Canada brought suit, and was joined shortly after by Mexico, against the United States’ COOL requirements for beef and pork.
+In November 2011, the WTO panel found that the COOL requirements were inconsistent with the United States’ obligations under the WTO Agreement on Technical Barriers to Trade (“TBT.”)
 The panel reasoned that this was a violation of the agreement because the regulations accorded less favorable treatment to imported cattle and hogs than like domestic products and did not fulfill its legitimate objective of providing consumers with information on origin.

-In August of 2013, Canada and Mexico challenged the revised COOL requirements at a WTO dispute panel.
+In August 2013, Canada and Mexico challenged the revised COOL requirements at a WTO dispute panel.
 An October 2014 WTO Compliance Panel ruled that Canada and Mexico were successful in arguing that the revised rule was a technical barrier to trade because of the increased production segregation and recordkeeping requirements.
 The United States appealed the ruling.
-In May of 2015, a WTO Appellate Body confirmed the Panel’s ruling against the U.S., finding against the revised COOL regulations.
-In December of 2015, Canada and Mexico were granted approval by the WTO to move forward with approximately $1.01 billion worth of retaliatory tariffs against the United States.
+In May 2015, a WTO Appellate Body confirmed the Panel’s ruling against the United States, finding against the revised COOL regulations.
+In December 2015, Canada and Mexico were granted approval by the WTO to move forward with approximately $1.01 billion worth of retaliatory tariffs against the United States.

 What to Watch For

-Since the repeal of COOL requirements for beef and pork in 2016, some consumer advocates and livestock producers have called for reinstituting labeling requirements.
-In 2017, the Ranchers-Cattlemen Action Legal Fund, United Stockgrowers of America (R-CALF USA) and the Cattle Producers of Washington (CPoW) sued the USDA, alleging that current regulations harm consumers and producers by allowing foreign meat “to be passed off as domestic product.”
+Since the 2016 repeal of COOL requirements for beef and pork, some consumer advocates and livestock producers have called for reinstituting labeling requirements.
+In 2017, the Ranchers-Cattlemen Action Legal Fund, United Stockgrowers of America (R-CALF USA), and the Cattle Producers of Washington (CPoW) sued the USDA, alleging that current regulations harm consumers and producers by allowing foreign meat “to be passed off as a domestic product.”
 However, the court found that the challenge did not fall within the applicable statute of limitations and concluded that COOL regulations “followed Congress’s clear intent.”
-Recently, some state legislatures have also attempted to reinstitute country of origin labeling requirements for beef and pork but have been unsuccessful thus far.